Kanavu Meippada Vendum: Release and reception

 Kanavu Meippada Vendum was released on 14 April 2004.
-Malathi Rangarajan of The Hindu wrote that the film "takes up a socially relevant issue and tackles it with sensitivity."
+Malathi Rangarajan of The Hindu wrote that the film "takes up a socially relevant issue and tackles it with sensitivity".
 Malini Mannath of Chennai Online wrote "It's a matter-of-fact narration and the style is documentary" calling it "a commendable effort from the director whose persistence in making meaningful films on social issues should be appreciated".
 Sify called it "flawed and to a large extent rather disappointing."
 Visual Dasan of Kalki praised Janaki for taking a new leap in storytelling for the director who was reinventing her screen language with masterful screenplay, natural visuals without fuss.
+Cinesouth wrote "There probably is no other director in Tamil who could have dealt with such a sensitive social issue without bringing in anything vulgar in it".